AdiAdya/website/tutor-chase/tutorchase-resorces/PREDICTED_PAPERS_MANUAL_MIGRATION_INSTRUCTIONS.md

 ---

-## 🔧 Option 2: Local Machine (If you have database access)
+## 🔧 Option 2: Local Machine (⚠️ Requires VPN/Network Access)

+### ⚠️ Important Network Requirements
+- **VPN Required**: If your database is in a private VPC, you'll need to be connected to your company VPN
+- **Security Group Access**: Your IP address must be whitelisted in the database security group
+- **If this doesn't work**: Use AWS CloudShell instead (Option 1)

 ### Prerequisites
 - PostgreSQL client installed (`psql` command available)
-- Network access to production database
+- Network access to production database (VPN or whitelisted IP)
 - Database connection string

 ### Step 1: Clone Repository (if not already)